herbsjs/herbsjs.github.io/docs/glues/herbs2rest.md

       }
     }

+    endpoints({ herbarium, controller }, {
+      'v1': (endpoints) => {
+          endpoints.for('SearchUser').use({
-    herbarium.usecases.get('SearchUser').metadata({ REST: [{ authorizationHandler: customAuthorizationHandler }] })
+              authorizationHandler: customAuthorizationHandler
+          })
     ```

 ## Conventions

 ### Path Conventions

-The default path convention is based on the use case metadata and can be overridden if necessary.

 The default path convention is: `/{version}/{resource}/{parameters}`

-The `resource` name convention takes into account the entity name and the use case group.
-If no entity is defined, it will use the use case group.
+The `resource` name convention uses the entity name as the resource name.

+`version`, `resource`, and `parameters` can be overridden individually.

 ### Parameters Convention

-The parameters convention is based on the metadata of the request from the use case and fields from the entity linked to the use case, plus the HTTP method.
+The parameters convention takes into account a few things:
+- Use case (request, operation metadata)
+- Entity (ID fields)
+- HTTP method

-Herbs2REST will use the use case and entity to create the parameters metadata.
+Herbs2REST will all theses things to generate the parameters metadata.

 For example, an update use case: